 I have had a technical issue during the online application process or in one of the online tests, what can I do?

-Please contact our graduate recruitment team at email@example.com , we will investigate the problem and respond to you as soon as possible.
+Please contact our early careers recruitment team immediately at firstname.lastname@example.org , we will investigate the problem and respond to you as soon as possible.

 How can I attend an event to find out more about Smith & Williamson?

 If you get the chance to attend one of our events and meet our employees this is a great way of finding out more about what we do and what it is like to work at Smith & Williamson.
 We hold a number of events in the autumn, to find out more please visit our Events Page.

 Do you have to be a recent graduate or school leaver to apply for a trainee programme?

 No, as long as you meet the minimum entry requirements detailed in the job description you are eligible to apply.

 If you are successful in joining one of our programmes they will start on the following dates:

 - School leaver – September

 - 6-week summer internship – July